 Sodas are among the leading causes of tooth decay, per the Mississippi State Department of Health (MSDH).
 And once the enamel is destroyed, it causes cavities.
 Keep in mind, the destruction occurs even if your drink sugar-free sodas.
 Therefore, you may want to use a straw to keep your teeth safe from acidic damage.
 Also, be mindful of when you drink soda, as it’s best to avoid drinking before going to sleep.

-See Also: All You Need to Know About Cavities
+See Also: All About Fluoride: What You Need to Know

 Newsletter Updates